nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

 asset: "/assets/posts/dont-trust-your-clipboard"
 ---

-One of the best things about the software profession is the culture of knowledge sharing.
-You can find solutions, manuals, tutorials, and blogs all over the internet with examples, commands, and code snippets.

 At first glance, copying and pasting code from the internet appears innocuous and is a daily practice.
 It's common to copy code from various online sources such as tutorials, Stack Overflow posts, READMEs, gists, blogs, and the like.
 Just as hackers exploit our desensitization to opening emails and clicking on links, programmers can also become accustomed to the potential risks of copying and pasting code into their terminals, which can also lead to severe consequences.

 This post highlights the importance of being cautious when copying and pasting text from the internet, and the content below is no exception.
 While I cannot prevent you from copying the code yourself, I urge you to proceed with caution, as there may be risks involved.
 Later on, we will delve into the reasons why I felt the need to include this disclaimer.